 Drupal’s content management system is perfectly structured for search optimization.
 Its core features support many of the critical SEO elements.
 Combined with third party modules, Drupal becomes a very powerful “search engine friendly” environment.
-The Drupal community also provides an excellent tool to check the “SEO health” of your website, called seo_checklist.
-It examines the structure, settings, and modules installed on your Drupal website and provides a checklist improve Drupal SEO best practices.
+The Drupal community also provides an excellent tool to check the “SEO health” of your website, called Drupal seo checklist.
+It examines the structure, settings, and modules installed on your Drupal website and provides a checklist of Drupal SEO best practices.

-These used to be the main drivers of search engines in the early days.
+These used to be the main drivers of search engines in the early days and were at the top of any drupal seo checklist.
 Meta tags are embedded in the <head> section of your site’s html and contain meta data such as the keywords, title, and description of your website or page.
 SEO black hats soon started “stuffing” these meta tags with huge numbers of keywords and keyword phrases, and the search engines responded by devaluing these tags.
 However, they are still important and should contain the 6-7 critical long-tail phrases that best describe the content on the page.
 It’s best to choose phrases that are not highly competitive in the Adwords marketplace.
 A search engine crawler will examine the keywords embedded in page content and attempt to match them with the meta tags.
 If both match up well, the page will be ranked highly.
 So, while you may not benefit much from meta tags, you will be penalized for their absence.
 The Drupal metatag module provides manual and automated ways to set these tags from within the Drupal UI.

 These are the titles shown at the top of your browser window (as opposed to the title of the article).
 Keywords used in these titles enhance your SEO ranking and show up on the search engine results page.
 The Drupal page_title and metatag modules will allow you to customize the page titles to match the content that is being displayed on the page.
 Page titles provide quick and easy access to information because they are the descriptions used at the top of windows and tabs in modern browsers.
 Page titles are also the default titles for bookmarks that users create in their browsers.